How to uninstall MainSignSearch from the operating system

 Download software from reliable sources such as official websites and the Apple App Store.
 Avoid downloading software from third-party stores, unofficial pages, third-party downloaders, P2P networks, and similar sources.
 Always check downloaders and installers for unwanted apps and deselect them.

 Do not trust advertisements on questionable websites or agree to receive notifications from such web pages.
-If your computer is already infected with MainSignSearch, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate this adware.
+If your computer is already infected with MainSignSearch, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this adware.

 IMPORTANT NOTE!
 Rogue setups/apps that promote the MainSignSearch adware are designed to create a new device profile.
 Therefore, before taking any further removal steps, perform these actions: